Belk: 2000s

 On July 5, 2005, Belk completed the purchase of 47 Proffitt's and McRae's department stores from Saks Incorporated, primarily in Tennessee and Mississippi.
-Belk converted the 39 Proffitt's and McRae's stores to the Belk nameplate on March 8, 2006.
+Belk downgraded the 39 Proffitt's and McRae's stores to the Belk nameplate on March 8, 2006.
 Just over a year later, Belk purchased 38 Parisian department stores from Saks on October 2, 2006.
-Although most Parisian stores were converted to the Belk nameplate since September 12, 2007, some duplicate Parisian stores were closed, as at The Mall at Barnes Crossing in Tupelo, Mississippi, Richland Mall (then known as Midtown at Forest Acres), Columbiana Centre in Columbia, South Carolina, and Citadel Mall in Charleston, South Carolina.
+Although most Parisian stores were downgraded to the Belk nameplate since September 12, 2007, some duplicate Parisian stores were closed, as at The Mall at Barnes Crossing in Tupelo, Mississippi, Richland Mall (then known as Midtown at Forest Acres), Columbiana Centre in Columbia, South Carolina, and Citadel Mall in Charleston, South Carolina.
 Four Parisian stores in Indiana, Michigan, and Ohio, plus a store under construction at the time in Michigan, were sold by Belk to The Bon-Ton Stores, Inc. Integrating the larger, more upscale Parisian stores proved a challenge for Belk, and spurred the creation of the company's flagship strategy.

 During the fourth quarter of 2005, Belk completed the sale of its private-label credit card division, Belk National Bank, to GE MoneyBank, a division of GE Consumer Finance.
 Consumers were issued new Belk credit cards replacing the old ones issued by BNB.
 All new Belk cards are now issued by GE MoneyBank, now known as Synchrony Bank.

+As Belk made acquisitions, the websites acquired were changed to redirect to Belk.com.
+Belk operated limited electronic commerce on its website.
+Home furnishings such as bedding, small kitchen appliances, crystal, dinnerware, and china have been offered for several years to online shoppers as a part of the chain's online bridal and gift registry.
+The chain revamped its website and registry on September 15, 2008.
+Celebrity-branded product lines were also introduced, including a partnership with actress Kristin Davis for women's apparel and accessories collection which debuted in fall 2008 in 125 store locations and online.
+However, that product line was discontinued in late 2009.

 2010s

 On October 3, 2010, the News & Observer reported that Belk planned to update its logo.
 On October 12 at SouthPark Mall, Belk introduced the new logo, its first since 1967.
 The chain embarked on a $70 million marketing campaign that replaced the old slogan "All for You!" with a new slogan, "Modern.
 Southern.
 Style."
 Sixty stores got new signs in the first phase, with the remainder getting new signs throughout 2011.
 Advertisements for Belk & Co. jewelry continue to use a variation of the old logo.

 By 2014, the chain operated 293 stores in 16 states, generating $4 billion in sales in 2014.
 The state of North Carolina leads in the number of Belk stores with 65 stores followed by Georgia and South Carolina with 45 and 35 stores respectively.
 Its typical store covers 100,000 to 180,000 square feet.
-50% of its stores are in regional malls, another 40% in open-air community or retail parks, and 10% in open-air lifestyle centers.
+Fifty percent of its stores are in regional malls, another 40% in open-air community or retail parks, and 10% in open-air lifestyle centers.